bounswe/bounswe2017group2/API Test App/README.md

 * **Delete A Concert [DELETE]**

   Parameters:
-    * Id
+  * Concert ID (required)

   Example Request:

   `http --json DELETE http://127.0.0.1:8000/concert/1/`

   Example Response:

   Response code: 204, NO CONTENT

 ### User Endpoints (/user/)

 * **Get All Users [GET]**

   You can get all users with a GET request.

   Parameters: None